-Courses are hybrid, a flexible mix of online and on-campus formats.
-Most classes meet no more than five times per semester, with the remaining work online.
+MN courses are completed using a hybrid model where students participate both in class and online.
+Most classes meet no more than five times per semester; the remaining course work is offered online.

 You may complete clinical course work at a variety of sites.
 Border Bill students may complete clinicals in either Oregon or Washington if they have a Washington license.

 Master’s-level nurses may work as faculty members for associate’s and bachelor’s degree programs in nursing; manage nursing units; work in public health as nurses or administrators; specialize in informatics, transitional care, outreach, training or health education; or serve as administrators of acute or chronic care.

 Salary varies by location and specialty, but most MN-prepared nurses can expect an average starting salary of starting between approximately $45,000 and $81,000.